pip-services/pip-services-docs/content/en/node/postgres/persistence/postgres_persistence.md

 #### createSchema
-Checks if a table exists and if not, it creates the necessary database objects.
+Checks if a table exists and if it doesn't, it creates the necessary database objects.

 > `protected` createSchema(correlationId: string): Promise\<void\>

 - **correlationId**: string - (optional) transaction id used to trace execution through the call chain.